 - Advanced Child Protection Course

-COBIS will be offering tailored training for Designated Safeguarding Leads and other senior staff working in international schools.
-This one-day course will run in 2017/18 in Madrid, London and Hong Kong.
+COBIS will be offering tailored training for Designated Safeguarding Leads, their deputies, and other senior staff working in international schools.
+This one-day course will run in 2017/18 in Madrid, Abu Dhabi, London and Hong Kong.
 More dates/locations may be added.

 - 15 May 2018 - London